 4. Rest up

-It’s important to make sure you’re getting enough sleep.
-Though sleep may seem elusive during pregnancy, making it a priority may help significantly with your anxiety symptoms.
-Do you wake up often at night?
-Try sneaking in a nap whenever you feel the urge.
+Though sleep may seem elusive during pregnancy, making it a priority may help significantly with anxiety symptoms.

 5. Write about it

-You may find that writing down your thoughts and feelings helps you organize or prioritize your worries.
-You can track different triggers to share with your doctor, too.
+You may find that writing about your emotions helps you organize or prioritize your worries.
+You can track different events that may be triggering episodes of anxiety to share with your doctor, too.

 6. Empower yourself

 Tokophobia is the fear of childbirth.
 If your anxiety is tied to childbirth itself, consider signing up for a birth class.
-Learning about the different stages of labor, what your body does, and what to expect at each turn may help demystify the process.
+Learning about the different stages of labor and what to expect at each turn may help demystify the process.

 These classes often offer suggestions for dealing with pain.
-They’ll also give you an opportunity to chat with other mothers who may be worried about similar things.
+They’ll also give you an opportunity to chat with other pregnant people who may be worried about similar things.

-Don’t feel like you’re getting enough support?
-You can always explore changing providers.
+Don’t feel like you’re getting enough support from your current doctor?
+You can always explore selecting a different healthcare provider.

 The sooner you get help, the sooner you’ll be able to gain peace of mind for your health and the health of your growing baby.